 All birthday treats must be non-food items.
 This will help to eliminate health concerns regarding food in the building.
 Please check with your child's teacher regarding their classroom policies for celebrating birthdays.
 Invitations to private birthday parties are only allowed to be passed out at school if every child in the class is invited.
-Please remember that extra special items like balloons, gifts and flowers should not come to school.
+Please remember that extra special items like balloons, gifts and flowers should not come to school; they will not be delivered and will need to be picked up by a parent.